NCAR/DART/docs/pages/DART2_Diagnostics.md

     observation and it was skipped for this reason.

   - If the DART QC values are 7, the observation value is too far away from the ensemble mean.
-Set the &filter_nml :: outlier_threshold value to -1 to ignore this for now and rerun.
+Set *&filter_nml::outlier_threshold&nbsp;=&nbsp;1* to ignore this for now and rerun.
 In general, this is not the optimal strategy as the number of observations inconsistent with the ensemble is a very powerful indicator of the success or failure of the assimilation.